Which Microsoft Office Version to Get

-Before getting into the details, it’s important to note that Microsoft has done some rebranding.
-In March of 2020, Microsoft changed its consumer office subscription service from “Office 365” to “Microsoft 365”.
-This was a name previously used on some enterprise products.
+Before diving into the details, it’s important to note that Microsoft has undergone some rebranding.
+In March 2020, Microsoft changed its consumer office subscription service from “Office 365” to “Microsoft 365”.
+This name change has caused some confusion among users, but rest assured that the same great programs are still available.
+Throughout this article, I will refer to both Office 365 and Microsoft 365, but keep in mind that they are the same service.

 Factors to Consider